-- A blood clot in the legs or lung: Swelling or pain, shortness of breath, or chest pain are signs of blood clots.
+- A blood clot in the legs or lungs: Swelling or pain, shortness of breath, or chest pain are signs of blood clots.
 Call you doctor immediately if any of these occur. - Bowel obstruction: A block in the bowel that results in not being able to pass stool or gas.
-May cause stomach pain, bloating or vomiting. - Infection: Fever, redness, swelling or pain at the site of surgery. - Scar tissue: Tissue thicker than normal skin forms at the cervix or uterus.
+May cause stomach pain, bloating or vomiting. - Infection: Fever, redness, swelling or pain at the site of surgery. - Menstrual cycles: Bleeding can continue. - Pain: Painful periods can continue or cyclical pain without a period. - Scar tissue: Tissue thicker than normal skin forms at the cervix or uterus.